TimBoleslawsky/data-science-vault/Notes/The Basic Principles of OOP in Python.md

 ```

 ## Polymorphism
 Polymorphism allows us to treat objects of different types in the same way by establishing a common interface.
-This can be done in various ways, such as inheritance or [[Abstract classes in Python|abstract classes]].
+This can be done in various ways, such as inheritance or [abstract classes](Abstract%20classes%20in%20Python.md).
 In the below example, we can iterate over all three objects and use the `color()`method, despite them being of different types.

 ``` Python
 class Vegetable: